FinBrief/Scrapper/README.md

  - use langchain doc loader directly as a part of a chain

-## no need for redis connection pool, can be don eusing a singleton
+## no need for redis connection pool, can be done using a singleton

 ```bash
 what all exists in my redis: